-It was a pretty cold autumn day outside.
-The fallen leaves were flying and dancing all over the park, whooshing their way through the few people who rushed by, people who weren’t out there looking for entertainment or relaxing.
+It was a very cold autumn day outside.
+The leaves were flying to and frot, whooshing their way through the few people who rushed by, people who weren’t out there looking for entertainment or relaxing.
 All they wished for was to get home really fast.

 There was this girl, though, who just sat there on the wooden bench near a creepy-looking tree.
-Contrary to the people walking a few feet in front of her crowing their expensive coats, she didn’t seem so affected by the cold weather regardless of the few humble winter clothes she wore.
+Contrary to the people walking a few feet in front of her sporting their expensive coats, she didn’t seem so affected by the cold weather despite the few humble winter clothes she wore.

 She didn’t pay much attention to the rushing people.
-All she wanted was to stare at the cloudy sky above her, like she always did, at least until boredom would arrive and instead she would look at the concrete floor resting underneath her winter boots.
+All she wanted was to stare at the cloudy sky above her, like she always did, at least until boredom would settle in and instead she would look at the concrete floor underneath her winter boots.
 It was the daily routine, and drifting off to the realm of daydreams was part of it as well.